DonovanLoSg/cleaning-dsolutions/README.md

 Clicking on the same heading toggles between ascending sort and descending sort.

 _Viewing_
-The user can access the article by clicking on the corresponding 'View' button.
+The user can access the article by clicking on the corresponding 'view' button.

 _Deleting_
-This option will only appears to the adminstrator.
+This option will only appears to the administrator.
-Clicking on the 'Delete' button will allow administrator to see the page he selected to confirm his decision.
+Clicking on the "delete" button will allow administrator to see the page he selected to confirm his decision.

 ##### User's Own Articles